 BCRa += ERD - ( ACORr + ACRr )

 Plate appearances are counted as usual (assigned to the baserunners) and used as the denominator for the 'r' stat.
-At present, the 'a' stat is computed exactly as for ACR, although in principle a slightly different number should be used to produce a true runs per game average, i.e. average plate appearances on base per game.
+The 'a' stat is multiplied by PAOB.
 BCR is tabulated per year, not per team and per series.

 ( E[0][o] - E[0][o+1] ) * nPNO[p][o] / nPNO[o]